yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 - Designed and implemented an end-to-end handwritten Chinese text recognition system capable of identifying full sentences of variable lengths from grayscale stroke-based images.
 - Built a CRNN architecture integrating convolutional layers for spatial feature extraction and bidirectional LSTMs for sequential modeling, followed by a CTC (Connectionist Temporal Classification) decoding layer to enable alignment-free sequence prediction.
 - Processed raw `.dgrl` handwritten data files from the CASIA-HWDB dataset, implemented stroke-to-image rendering and vocabulary construction for over 3,700 Chinese characters.
-- Achieved strong performance on the test set with **92.6% character accuracy** and **78.4% sentence accuracy**, demonstrating the effectiveness of the proposed pipeline on unconstrained handwritten text input.
+- Achieved strong performance on the test set with 92.6% character accuracy and 78.4% sentence accuracy, demonstrating the effectiveness of the proposed pipeline on unconstrained handwritten text input.

 **Pathology Slide Classification & LLM Distillation**